 Look for Knotty Pine Luxury Vinyl if you don’t want to deal with the downsides of hardwood floors.
 The vinyl version does not expand or contract and you won’t have a problem installing it over concrete or terrazzo flooring.

 What kind of flooring should you have in a mid-century modern kitchen?

-VCT or Vinyl Composite Tiles is probably your best option for a mid-century modern flooring for your kitchen as it performs well with damp and wet areas.
-It is inexpensive and durable which can also resemble the Terrazzo look and other simulated floor finishes.
+VCT or Vinyl Composite Tiles is probably your best option for mid-century modern flooring for your kitchen as it performs well with damp and wet areas.
+It is inexpensive and durable, resembling the Terrazzo look and other simulated floor finishes.